Upcoming Meeting

 Dear colleagues,

-Dues are $300 per year (for 4 quarterly in-person meetings) per member for 2023.
+Dues are $300 per year (for 4 quarterly in-person meetings) per member for 2025.
 Dues payments may be made with either check (PO Box 320365, SF, CA 94132) or by PayPal through the invoice forms available on the website.
 If payment is made for more than one application, please clearly indicate which individuals are included in the payment (this option is also available online, or a list of individuals to be covered may be emailed to the treasurer).
-Each member should complete an application regardless of payment method so that their contact information is updated.
+Each new or returning member should complete an application regardless of payment method so that their contact information is updated.

-We hope you will join us in 2023!
+We hope you will join us in 2025!

 Warm regards,